scarf-sh/docs/docs/quick-start.md

     ![Enter the docker pull command](assets/pics/quick-start/docker-package-pull-command.png)

 5. Optional: You can add a custom domain or use the domain provided by Scarf Gateway.
+If you choose to create a custom domain, you will need to [CNAME your custom domain to the domain provided by Scarf Gateway]([url](https://www.cloudflare.com/learning/dns/dns-records/dns-cname-record/)).

 6. Click the `Submit` button to be redirected to a success screen with some additional information as to what you can do next.

-7. Click on on `Go to your package` to view your package details view.
+7. Click on `Go to your package` to view the Package Details.
 ![Enter the docker pull command](assets/pics/quick-start/docker-packages-succces-screen.png)

 Now you’re all set to start tracking your Docker images with Scarf.